MoserMichael/duckduckbang/README.md

-# meta search engine builder
+# Meta search tool builder

 This script builds the html pages for a little meta-search tool;

-The resulting meta-search tool [in action](https://mosermichael.github.io/duckduckbang/html/main.html) The tool has the advantage of having all duckduckgo bang! search operators in one page.
+The resulting meta-search tool [in action](https://mosermichael.github.io/duckduckbang/html/main.html) The tool has the advantage of having all duckduckgo [bang!](https://duckduckgo.com/bang) search operators in one page, it uses the same catalog of operators.
 I think that makes it easier to use the stuff.

 The page is kept up to date by a nightly build process (runs courtesy of [github workflows/actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) )

-# script that builds the page
+# Script that builds the page

 The [build-cats.py](https://github.com/MoserMichael/duckduckbang/blob/master/build-cats.py) script that generates the search page works as follows: